dotnet/docs/docs/architecture/devops-for-aspnet-developers/actions-index.md

 ## GitHub Actions

-GitHub Actions is a workflow engine that can be used to automate workflows for nearly all events that occur on the GitHub platform.
+[GitHub Actions](https://docs.github.com/actions) is a workflow engine that can be used to automate workflows for nearly all events that occur on the GitHub platform.
 Actions is a greate solution for Continuous Integration/Continuous Deployment (CI/CD) pipelines.

-In this section of articles, you'll learn how to create an Actions workflow to build, test and deploy a .NET web app to Azure Web Apps.
+In this set of articles, you'll learn how to create an Actions workflow to build, test and deploy a .NET web app to Azure Web Apps.

 > [!NOTE]
 > Before you begin, complete the **Publish the app's code to GitHub** and **Disconnect local Git deployment** sections of the [Continuous integration and deployment with Azure DevOps](cicd.md) section to publish your code to GitHub.
 Then proceed to the [Build](actions-build.md) article.